The homeless shelter where Samuel Little was arrested

 During interviews, he drew pictures of his victims and recalled dozens of murders in great detail.

-Although serial killers have been known to give false confessions, Little's case was different.
-According to investigators, they were unable to find any discrepancies in what he told them.
+Although serial killers have been known to give false confessions, Little's case was different, as investigators were unable to find any discrepancies in what he told them.

 After searching through cold case files and mortuary records, they discovered that many of his details lined up with key facts.
 They also learned that a number of deaths weren't treated as suspicious due to the victims' backgrounds and the absence of obvious injuries.